Jerpen80/GameOfLife/README.md

 Inspired by this amazing video where people have built entire computers with this logic:
 https://www.youtube.com/watch?v=Kk2MH9O4pXY

-This project is a **learning exercise** focused on understanding pygame fundamentals such as the game loop, timing, rendering a grid, and separating simulation logic from display code.
+This project is a **learning exercise**, focused on understanding:
-It is intentionally kept simple and readable while exploring how a cellular automaton behaves in real time.
+- game loops
+- rendering grids
+- separating simulation logic from rendering
+- basic performance optimizations using spatial partitioning (chunks)

 ---